 Not unlike stroke, it’s common for visual problems resulting from Traumatic Brain Injuries to go unnoticed during the initial treatment of the injury.
 All too often, the visual side effects that accompany a brain injury are neglected because they may be hidden.
 This significantly complicates the survivor’s recovery, particularly in other areas of rehabilitation.
 Our vision is arguably the most essential source of sensory information because it is so complex, processing different types of information from your eyes, body and your brain.
-Because your vision is so dependant on the health and functionality of your brain, Traumatic Brain Injuries can easily disturb the way visual information is processed.
+Because vision depends entirely on the brain’s health and function, Traumatic Brain Injuries can easily disrupt how visual information is processed.

 What are the symptoms?